 - It will also destroy 13 lakh alphonso mango trees, seven lakh cashew trees as well as eight crore trees in the jungles nearby.

-- Climate point of view: The combustion of petroleum causes an increased amount of carbon dioxide emissions as well as other greenhouse gases such as carbon monoxide and nitrates leading to increased scorching temperature and melting glaciers.
+- Climate point of view: The combustion of petroleum causes an increased amount of carbon dioxide emissions.
+As well as other greenhouse gases such as carbon monoxide and nitrates.
+This leads to increased scorching temperature and melting glaciers.

 “It(Government) says this project will improve our lifestyle, but what about our lives?” says Ashok Walam, who heads the Konkan Refinery Virodhi Sangharsh Committee, an organisation opposed to the refinery.